 The cohesion between context and creative

 GumGum leverages its contextual analysis engine, Verity, in order to place contextually relevant ads within the right contexts.
 Verity uses both AI machine learning and natural language processing to scan a page and find opportunities to place the right ads in the right places.
 For a campaign with Starbucks, GumGum engaged coffee lovers on the go with contextually relevant ads to boost traffic on the Starbucks mobile app.
-With high-impact creative that was both engaging and respectful of the user, GumGum achieved great success, driving engagement and increasing user interest.
+With high-impact creative ads that were both engaging and respectful of the user, GumGum achieved great success, driving engagement and increasing user interest.

 Context needs to be part of the game plan